North Dakota

 Who Must Comply

 Any person or entity that conducts business in North Dakota and owns or licenses computerized data containing personal information must comply with Chapter 51-30.
 This includes corporations, partnerships, sole proprietors, nonprofit organizations, and government agencies.
-The law applies regardless of where the entity is headquartered, so long as the data of North Dakota residents is involved.
+The law applies regardless of where the entity is headquartered, so long as it holds data belonging to North Dakota residents.

 What Is a Breach Under North Dakota Law